for-giobbe/phy/Building a Tree in a BI Framework .md

 In this lesson we will use MrBayes [(Ronquist et al., 2012)](https://academic.oup.com/sysbio/article/61/3/539/1674894) to understand the underlying concepts of Bayesian Inference in phylogenetics.
 In the meantime we will explore a bit the command-line to convert different
-MSA formats and explore CIPRESS, the more comprehensive and outstanding computational infrastructure for hylogenetic
+MSA formats and explore CIPRESS, the more comprehensive and outstanding computational infrastructure for phylogenetic